-Clicking through a credit card issuer’s online shopping portal is the easiest, but often most overlooked way to earn extra cash back.
-Here are some of the most compelling deals available right now:
+Clicking through a credit card issuer’s online shopping portal is the easiest (but often most overlooked) way to earn extra cash back.

 Stack store discounts with card promotions

-Even better, these extra cash back promotions are on top of any discounts offered by the retailers.
-So you can stack discounts like a store’s 30 percent off promotion with extra cash back from the card issuer’s portal.
+Even better, extra cash back promotions can work on top of any discounts offered by the retailers.
+So, you can stack discounts like a store’s 30% off promotion with extra cash back from the card issuer’s portal.